 Farley 5 is Trek's best value fat bike and the perfect gateway to all-season freedom.
 It rolls over snow, sand, roots, and rocks with the stability and traction of a monster truck on beefy 27.5x4.50-inch tires.
 A 1x Shimano drivetrain, lightweight aluminum frame, and carbon fork make it a great choice for anyone who wants to ride a mountain bike year-round, no matter the weather.
 It's right for you if...
 You're likely to ride year-round, even when it's snowing, and want a fat tire bike that gives you extraordinary capability and traction at a great value.
 The tech you get A lightweight Alpha Platinum Aluminum frame with Stranglehold dropouts, a Bontrager Haru carbon fork, a wide-range Shimano Deore 1x10 drivetrain, and Tubeless Ready SUNringle Mulefut wheels paired with extra-grippy 27.5x4.5 Bontrager Gnarwhal TLR tires.
 The final word Fat bikes are ridiculously fun.
 They're grippy and stable, but the best thing about them is that they get you outside in more seasons.
 If you're looking for a fun alternative to riding the roads or trainer through the winter, you won't find a better value than Farley 5.
 Why you'll love it 1 - Farley 5 is the perfect bike for breaking into the winter sports scene without breaking the bank 2 - It's an introductory model, but fully capable of taking on daily winter rides, fat bike races, and even summer trails 3 - It's a four-season freedom machine that lets you ride outside all year long 4 - The 27.5x4.5 tires deliver more speed and traction than their 26-inch counterparts

 Farley 7 is the mountain biker's fat bike.
 It's built to feel like a traditional mountain bike with way more capability.
-The lightweight aluminum frame, 1x11 Shimano drivetrain, and Manitou Mastodon fork make it the ideal ride for trail-shredders who want to get rad in every season.
+The lightweight aluminum frame, SRAM 1x12 drivetrain, dropper post, and Manitou Mastodon fork make it the ideal ride for trail-shredders who want to get rad in every season.
 It's right for you if...
 You want your fat bike to feel like your traditional mountain bike.
 Or, you're riding a fat bike year-round and want to put your money into the parts that really matter, like a performance drivetrain and a quality suspension fork.
-The tech you get A lightweight Alpha Platinum Aluminum frame with Stranglehold dropouts, a Manitou Mastodon suspension fork with an air spring and lockout feature, a wide-range 1x11 Shimano XT/SLX drivetrain, extra-wide SUNringle Mulefut wheels paired with extra-grippy 27.5x4.5 Bontrager Gnarwhal TLR tires, and a Bontrager dropper post.
+The tech you get A lightweight Alpha Platinum Aluminum frame with Stranglehold dropouts, an 80mm Manitou Mastodon suspension fork with an air spring and lockout feature, a wide-range SRAM NX/SX 1x12 drivetrain, SRAM Level T brakes, a dropper post, and SUNringlé Mulefut wheels paired with a 108T Rapid Drive hub for instant engagement, and extra-grippy 27.5x4.5" Bontrager Gnarwhal TLR tires.
 The final word This is a fat bike that rides with the handling characteristics of a traditional trail bike—only it's a lot more versatile.
 You're getting a great frame and a performance parts group, but you're really paying for the incredible capability of the Manitou Mastodon fork.
-Why you'll love it 1 - If you were under the impression that fat bikes were sluggish, this bike will change your mind 2 - The combination of the Manitou Mastodon fork and 4.5-inch tires make it easy to charge through snowy trails and rock gardens alike 3 - It's a four-season freedom machine that lets you ride outside all year long 4 - The 27.5x4.5 tires deliver more speed and traction than their 26-inch counterparts
+Why you'll love it - If you were under the impression that fat bikes were sluggish, this bike will change your mind - The combination of the Manitou Mastodon fork and 4.5" tires make it easy to charge through snowy trails and rock gardens alike - It's a four-season freedom machine that lets you ride outside all year long - The 27.5x4.5" tires deliver more speed and traction than their 26" counterparts

 Farley 9.6 is a carbon fat bike built for speed.
 The lightweight OCLV Mountain Carbon frame, rigid carbon fork, and a 1x12 SRAM NX Eagle drivetrain make it great for mountain bikers who prioritize performance in a fat bike.
 If you're ready to go hard through every season and love fat biking in every form- racing, adventure, fun - Farley 9.6 is the high-performance ride for you.
 It's right for you if...
 You don't just want to ride trails through the winter - you want to ride fast.
 You already know you love every aspect of fat biking, and are looking for a faster ride with better performance to take on bigger adventures.
 The tech you get A lightweight OCLV Mountain Carbon frame with Stranglehold dropouts, a Bontrager Haru rigid carbon fork, a wide-range 1x12 SRAM NX Eagle drivetrain, and extra-wide SUNringle Mulefut wheels paired with 27.5x4.5 Bontrager Barbegazi TLR tires.
 The final word Speed in every season.
 Farley 9.6 is light, fast, and built to rip.
 It's the ideal winter shred sled for fat bike adventurers, racers looking to train outside year-round, and anyone who values the performance advantage of carbon.
 Why you'll love it 1 - The faster you ride a fat bike, the more fun it gets—and this bike is a lot of fun 2 - It's a four-season freedom machine that lets you ride outside all year long 3 - The 27.5x4.5 tires deliver more speed and traction than their 26-inch counterparts